Attendance

 Working together to ensure your child’s happiness at school is the first step to achieving a successful education life.
 Children will not achieve their potential if their attendance and punctuality are poor as they will miss essential learning and also find their attitude to learning changes.
 It is a legal requirement to send your child into school each and every day unless they are too unwell to attend.
 We ask that you work with us to send your child into school each day, on time, ensuring they are ready in their class for the register at 08.50.
 The expectation in the governments white paper issued in March 2022 states that “children with no absence at key stage 4 are almost 2 times more likely to achieve 5 or more GCSEs than children who missed 10-15 percent of lesson.”
 This equates to 10-15 days off school per year.
 Teaching your child the importance of good attendance and punctuality is one of the most powerful life lessons that we can give our children to prepare them for success in their education and future life.
 It is essential for your child to meet their learning needs and maximise the learning opportunities available to them.

-At QEHS, in line with Lincolnshire Attendance Strategy Attend to Achieve, we expect our students to attend school at least 95% of the time and the majority of our highest achievers have attended 100% of the time, which has been reflected in their GCSE and A Level grades.
+At QEHS, in line with the governments guidance Working Together to Improve School Attendance Strategy Attend to Achieve, we expect our students to attend school at least 95% of the time and the majority of our highest achievers have attended 100% of the time, which has been reflected in their GCSE and A Level grades.
 Missing their education will not only have a direct impact on learning, but also have a negative impact on their self-confidence, relationships and the belonging to the class that is important to support your child’s mental health.
 Secondary school lessons move on from each session so every session missed will impact on lost learning and your child will need to catch up with that learning and the work missed ready to move onto the next lesson.

 We have all had an unsettling few years with the Covid pandemic, working remotely, but we have resumed normal classroom education where learning from home is no longer an option.
 Online learning cannot replace the classroom learning that is essential not only for your child’s emotional and educational wellbeing, but also to maximise your child’s educational success.
 We ask that you work with us to ensure that your child is in school every day and on time.